kp4ws/FlowSpace/README.md

-# FlowSpace: The Minimalist Freelancer Toolkit
+# FlowSpace: The Minimalist Workspace Toolkit

 **FlowSpace** Work in progress.
 A flexible app designed to help freelancers and small businesses manage their work.